matrix-org/matrix-spec-proposals/proposals/2836-threading.md

 Server behaviour:
- - When sending an event: if an event contains a valid `m.relationship` - where valid means that the user is joined to both child/parent rooms - send the event then create the backreference event and send it into the parent room on a best-effort basis.
+ - When sending an event: if an event contains a valid `m.relationship` - where valid means that the user is joined to both child/parent rooms - send the event then create the reference event and send it into the parent room on a best-effort basis.
 Failures for any reason are non-fatal.
- - When receiving a backreference event: persist the relationship between parent/child for use in `/event_relationships`.
+ - When receiving a reference event: persist the relationship between parent/child for use in `/event_relationships`.

 The net result of this is:
  - 1: A client makes an `/event_relationships` request with `auto_join: true`.
 The server begins walking the thread.